Outpatient Groups are temporarily suspended.

 Friday: 10:00 am – 11:30 am/5:00 pm – 6:30 pm

 Thursday: 5:00 pm-7:00 pm

 Held on the 3rd Week of each month:

 Intensive Outpatient Treatment in Roseburg

-Serenity Lane’s Intensive Outpatient Treatment Program in Roseburg, OR is a ten-week program consisting of group therapy, individual counseling and education about the disease of addiction and substance use disorders.
+Serenity Lane’s Intensive Outpatient Treatment (Level II) track in Roseburg is a ten-week program consisting of group therapy, individual counseling and education about the disease of addiction and substance use disorders.
 Treatment groups meet three times a week for three hours.
 We offer morning and evening groups to accommodate your work schedule.
 The family support groups meet weekly for three hours.

-Recovery Support is then provided on a weekly basis for 12 to 24 months after completion of outpatient treatment.
+Level I outpatient is then available on a weekly basis for 12 to 24 months after completion of level II Intensive Outpatient treatment.
 Patients (and their spouse/ significant other) meet for a 1-1/2 hour weekly session to learn to identify and manage stressful life events and to cope with the inevitable ups and downs of early recovery.

 Outpatient treatment is effective, confidential and affordable.